 Adam’s youngest brother is in a band and knows a lot of other poor, young musicians.
 The group decided to let them have free run of the sanitarium during the remodeling, provided of course that they don’t damage the structure, don’t bother the neighbors (rather hard to do anyway, as their closest neighbors are a factory and a parking lot), and don’t interfere with the remodeling crews.

 And so the sanitarium is now being “burned out” by members of four different bands, who are living there, rehearsing there, and entertaining there, and often all three at the same time.
 They’ll probably have only a month or two, but they’re already having a great time and have been respectful to all involved.

 “Synchronicity,” as we used to say way back when, “happens.”
 And it still happens.
 Just as our group had to make long-term plans on using the sanitarium, I got an email from a group we’re now calling “the Swedes.”

 I ran into the Swedes at a cryptoanarchist conference in Europe a year ago, and they intrigued me.
 They’re actually two families from Stockholm who are traveling around the world, visiting “Bitcoin Houses.”
-How they can afford to do this, I didn’t ask (it’s really none of my business), but both families have young children and they’re educating them as they go.
+How they can afford to do this, I didn’t ask, but both families have young children and they’re educating them as they go.
 They had taken up residence in central Europe for a while, had been in Japan for some time prior, and were on their way to a Bitcoin place in India next.
 I was surprised that they had so many actual places to stay, each dedicated to cryptocurrency.